akm-xdd/pern-auth-template/README.md

 - [x] Basic authentication (register and login)
 - [x] A logout route
 - [ ] Basic authorization (protect routes) - in progress
+- [ ] Setup tutorial using React Redux - done but not updated
 - [ ] Sell the project to Facebook for $1 billion - also in progress
 - [ ] A better README - already in progress